Bluevipe21/fillingTank_controlSystem/README.md

 $R = \frac{\Delta P}{\rho v^{2}A} * K [\frac{Ns}{m^{5}}]$

 To calculate K we have to check the corresponding value in the datasheet of the valve used.
 This value it depends of the flow coefficient $C_{v}$.
-For example for a full bore vall valve when is totally open we can use the next equation to calculate $K$:
+For example for a full bore ball valve when is totally open we can use the next equation to calculate $K$:

 $K = \frac{C_{v}}{1.156}$